dcos/dcos-ui/CONTRIBUTING.md

 We use cypress to integrate our system as close as possible to the environment it will run, the browser.

 ```
+# no need for a real cluster here
 npm start

 # in another shell